What Is Global Entry, And Is It Worth It?

 What’s the process of using Global Entry?

-When you enter an immigration facility, simply look for the Global Entry kiosks.
-We’re currently seeing new contactless and paperless kiosks roll out, which are awesome.
-You’ll simply stand in front of one of the kiosks and your biometric data will be taken.
-Assuming you’re eligible, you’ll then be told to see an immigration officer.
+When you enter an immigration facility, look for the Global Entry kiosks.
+In recent years we’ve seen new contactless and paperless kiosks roll out, which are awesome.
+You simply stand in front of one of the kiosks and your biometric data is taken.
+Assuming you’re eligible, you’re then told to see an immigration officer.

 There’s a special line for Global Entry.
 Typically the immigration officer will just ask for your passport and ask if you have anything to declare, and then you’ll be sent on your way.
 In some cases you may get further questioning about where you traveled to, what the purpose of your trip was, etc. It’s also possible to get a secondary search, if there are any red flags.